- Tuberculosis (TB) is second only to HIV/AIDS as the greatest killer worldwide due to a single infectious agent.

 In some cases more severe drug resistance can develop.
 Extensively drug-resistant TB, XDR-TB, is a form of multi-drug resistant tuberculosis that responds to even fewer available medicines, including the most effective second-line anti-TB drugs.

-There were about 310 000 cases of MDR-TB among notified TB patients with pulmonary TB in the world in 2011.
-Almost 60% of these cases were in India, China and the Russian Federation.
-It is estimated that about 9% of MDR-TB cases had XDR-TB.
+About 450 000 people developed MDR-TB in the world in 2012.
+More than half of these cases were in India, China and the Russian Federation.
+It is estimated that about 9.6% of MDR-TB cases had XDR-TB.

 WHO's pursues six core functions in addressing TB.